Tweet

 Iván Domínguez Ramos

-Iván Domínguez (born May 28, 1976 in Havana) is a Cuban professional road bicycle racer for the Franco MRI Racing Team.
-In 2009 Dominguez also known as "The Cuban Missile" acquired U.S. citizenship.
+Iván Domínguez (born May 28, 1976 in Havana) is a Cuban/USA professional road cyclist.
+In 2009, Domínguez, also known as "The Cuban Missile," acquired U.S. citizenship.
+[1]

-His opportunity to return to high level bicycle racing came in 2000 via the elite amateur Cycle Science (FL) racing team.
-The small team was built around him and toured in a refurbished bus from Florida to California to New England and back to Wisconsin before he signed his first professional contract in August.
+His return to high-level competition began in 2000 when he joined the elite amateur Cycle Science (FL) racing team.
+Built around him, the small team embarked on extensive tours across the country, traveling from Florida to California, New England, and back to Wisconsin before he secured his first professional contract in August.

-He was a sprinter and was widely regarded as one of the best sprinters racing in America.
-He highlighted this by winning Stage 7 of the 2007 Tour of California, out-sprinting future road race world champion Thor Hushovd.
+A renowned sprinter, Domínguez was widely regarded as one of the best in America.
+He showcased his exceptional speed by winning Stage 7 of the 2007 Tour of California, Tour Of Georgia and Tour Of Missouri.

 source - Wikipedia